Site Map | Contact | Directory

 Psychometrics; space heating and cooling loads; air conditioning; fans and ducts; heat exchangers; solar systems; refrigeration.
-Prerequisites: MEGR 321, MEGR 324.
+Prerequisites: MEGR 3210, MEGR 3240. (fall)

 Analysis of structural vibrations of mechanical systems.
 Modeling of lumped and distributed parameter systems.
 Topics include: single- and multi-degree of freedom systems, free and forced vibrations, periodic and non-periodic forcing functions, mass/stiffness matrices, Lagrange’s equations, and modal analysis.
 Continuous systems (string, rod, and beam vibrations).
 Design considerations and experimental testing methods.
 Prerequisite: junior standing.

 Modeling of mechanical, thermal, hydraulic, pneumatic, and electrical linear and non-linear systems.
 Introduction to computer modeling and simulation using existing symbolic computer programs.
 Laplace transforms, stability criteria, and frequency response.
 Four lectures and one laboratory per week.
-Prerequisite: ECEGR 315 and MEGR 281.
-Pre or co-requisite: MEGR 324. (fall)
+Prerequisite: ECEGR 3130. (fall)